 The 10 Best Bonsai Tool Sets

-This wiki has been updated 32 times since it was first published in February of 2016.
+This wiki has been updated 33 times since it was first published in February of 2016.
 If you're planning on trimming a tiny tree, you'll need one of these appropriately-sized bonsai tool sets.
 They are available with everything necessary to become meditatively absorbed in caring for your miniature creations and producing the most perfectly sculpted specimens possible, including shears, root cutters, and even small rakes to give your zen garden a finishing touch.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes